Christine Darby // Published: June 2024 // Updated: August 2024

 • Myths: (1) Every image requires alt text.
 OR (2) Alt text is primarily for SEO.

 • Reality: Some images should have null (empty) alt text.
 The primary purpose of alt text is to enhance web accessibility for visually impaired users by providing a textual description of images.
-Decorative images, which are used purely for visual decoration and do not add informational content, should use alt="".
+According to the Web Accessibility Initiative (WAI), decorative images, those used purely for visual decoration and not adding informational content, should use alt="".

 Beginners often misunderstand the use of alt text, believing it is mainly a tool for SEO.
 This misconception leads them to include irrelevant details or neglect the contextual significance of the image.
 While alt text can have SEO benefits, its main role is to describe images in a meaningful way for those who cannot see them.